ZONESTAR3D/Slicing-Guide/PrusaSlicer/readme.md

 --------
 ## :warning: Attention Please :warning:
-**Please pay attention to distinguish the hot end type what you used is M4 (mix color hot end) hot end or E4 (Non-mix color) hot end.
+**Please pay attention to distinguish the hot end type what you used is M4 (mix color) hot end or E4 (Non mix color) hot end.
 If your printer has a M4 hot end, but you used a gcode file sliced by M4 hot end, it may cause block the hot end, vice versa.**
 ## What's different between E4 and M4 hotend?
 If you don't know what's different between E4 and M4 hotend, please refder to [**here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/HOTEND/FAQ_M4E4.md)